 But the scenes played in this festival take us back to the second Punic War (218-201BC), when Romans, led by Cornelius Scipio, invaded and conquered Qart Hadasht while Hannibal took his troops to attack Rome.

 How the Carthaginians and Romans Festival is celebrated

-Each day during the festival several historical events are performed.
+Every day during the festival several historical events are enacted

 Some of the events are the wedding of Hannibal and Himilce, the Roman circus, the marching of all the troops and legions; and one of the most remarkable, the Great Battle to conquer Qart-Hadast (at the ‘Cuesta del Batel’).

 The Festival Camp is the place in which all the associations (around 50 groups embodying Romans and Carthaginians) have their headquarters, recreated as in their times, with bars open to all visitors.
-A lot of events and parties are being run there.
+A lot of events and parties are held there.

 My personal point of view

 I was amazed by the number of people involved in the festival, wearing warrior uniforms and dressed like Romans, Carthaginians, Phoenicians… And even more when seeing them in the Roman Theatre, built between 5 and 1 BC.